prfagun1/ZAbbixMultiDBA/ZAbbixMultiDBA/README.md

 	- To create a Zabbix xml host configuration file ZAbbixMultiDBA parameterFile xml

-Example: The file parameter.json is an example of configuration.
-Just pay attention on Database and IDm you have to put this ID on each Select-Config.
+Example: Parameter.json is an example of configuration.
+	 Just pay attention on Database and ID, you have to put it on each Select-Config.

-Tip: You can have multiple parameter files to run database scripts in different periods
+Tip: You can have multiple parameter files to run database scripts in different periods.